 February 14, 2019

 When it comes to court proceedings or depositions, your court reporters have a crucial role to play.
 They produce a written record of the proceedings that you may frequently rely on to build your case.
-By following some simple measures, lawyers and witnesses can not only make the court reporter’s job easier but can also help them create a flawless deposition.
+By following some simple measures, lawyers and witnesses will not only make the court reporter’s job easier but can also help them create a flawless deposition.

 As an attorney, you are undoubtedly aware of the power of an excellent deposition transcript which is more likely to offer the best piece of evidence to a judge or jury.
 For this reason, you wouldn’t think of holding a deposition without a qualified court reporter.
-However, are you aware of what those reporters wish to tell you?
+However, are you aware of what those reporters want to tell you?
 Here are some suggestions from court reporters that can help lawyers improve their next deposition.

 Share all the relevant information with court reporters such as attorney names, proper names, and technical terminology to get a faster turnaround and a perfect overall transcript.

 Break off for a couple of minutes after demonstrating exhibits to allow some time for your court reporter to transcribe and mark exhibits.

 It’s important to convey any special requirements needed for a real-time reporter before you begin.
 Real-time reporting requires specific certification and skills.

 Heated arguments can happen, but it’s best to avoid talking over anyone or interrupting in an attempt to maintain a clear record.

 Seat your witness and the court reporter next to each other to ensure that the court reporter clearly hears the witness’s answers.
 This will help your court reporter to take down every spoken word as it is said.

 It would really help if you verbally announce when you are going on or off the record to make sure your court reporter is prepared to note your spoken words.
 This is essential to get an impeccable record that is vital for you and your client.